P.A.L.S.: The Program for Academic Learning Skills

 PALS has always conducted a highly individualized admissions process.
 Candidates with documented learning disabilities make their application to the University and indicate on the application their interest in applying for enrollment in PALS development instructional program.
 In addition to the materials submitted with the original application to the University, PALS candidates are required to submit all materials describing the specific learning disabilities.
 These must include the following items:

-- All results of the Wechsler Adult Intelligence Scale (WAIS—III) administered within one year of the application,
+- All results of the Wechsler Adult Intelligence Scale (WAIS—III) administered within two years of the application,

 - All results of the achievement testing used in the diagnosis of the learning disability.